DanBytes/portfolio/README.md

 - Improve content on the site.
 - Instead of using "scroll-behavior: smooth;" in css (which isn't compatible with many browsers) use javascript for smooth scrolling to reach greater comatiblity.
+##Part B
+### 1.Describe key events in the development of the internet from the 1980s to today.
+TImeline:

+1981 - The TCP/IP standards were published and adapted.
+1983, TCP/IP protocols became the only approved protocol on the ARPANET (The Advanced Research Projects Agency Network).
+This was the first form of internet used by scientists.
+1989 - The web was originally conceived and developed to meet the demand for automatic information-sharing between scientists in universities and institutes around the world.
+1990 - ARPANET was starting to show the age and the project was closed down.
+1991 -  World Wide Web become accessible to anyone with internet connection.
+1992 - The first ever browser was created with GUI named Erwise.
+1992 - Dial Up was first commercially offered by Sprint.
+1994 - Netscape navigator was created and it was the most popular browser then.
+1998 - Google was created.
+2004 - Facebook was created.
+2005 - YouTube was invented.

+### 2.Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers.

+#### Domain.
+(Identifier)
+Domain is a unique identifier for IP address.
+Instead of writing I.P address (e.g 193.212.204.123) we use memorable words instead (e.g google.com).
+Domain acts much like a phone number.

+#### DNS (Matching System)
+Domain Name System (DNS) - in a nutshell, it is a client-server communication system.
+Clients on the network send requests and they receive the responses.
+Think of it as a phone book that matches phone numbers (domains) to services on receiving end .

+#### Web Servers (Matched service with the client)
+Web servers are programs that deliver content to the end user over the internet.

+#### Web Browsers (Clients)
+Browsers are basically clients (end users) on the network.
+They request data from the web servers and interpret the requests on users machines.

+### 3.Reflect on one aspect of the development of internet technologies and how it has contributed to the world today

+While I was researching the information it came to my attention that the internet advanced rapidly and still is.
+Especially in the 90’s when it became publicly available, it became part of our lives nowadays, even an necessity.
+Many useful services live on the internet.